 Cost: $99 (approximately £75)

-Bonus: All participants will also get access to audio recordings from last year’s sold out Living Beyond the Known event, currently being edited and due to be available on or before the 1st of April.
+Bonus: All participants will also get access to audio recordings from last year’s sold out Living Beyond the Known event.

 What Michael has to say about Dicken: